- Poor Performance and high charges from St James's Place

 SJP offers large upfront payments to advisory firms as an incentive to join and become a St James's Place partner.
 Once onboard newly recruited advisers will transfer their client's investments across to SJP portfolios and funds.
 The associated upfront fees are again generated, creating more SJP sales revenue to acquire more firms.
 This strategy has been extremely effective for SJP Wealth Management, but questionable for the client, who is indirectly funding further SJP acquisitions and growth.

 In an age where investment information is more accessible, investors are beginning to look beyond the perceived security from investing with large corporations such as St James's Place.
 They are more focused on performance, quality and value when making investments decisions, or assessing quality advice.
 They are also more savvy in regards to risk and the issues around relying on one provider only.

-Among the factors to drive investment decisions is protection, which is even more prevalent on the back of the high profile collapse of Neil Woodford.
+Among the factors to drive investment decisions is protection, which is even more prevalent on the back of the high profile collapse of Neil Woodford in 2019.
 As a result, the government's Financial Services Compensation Scheme (FSCS) and the protection it provides to investors has become a more important factor in the decision-making process of investors.
 As mentioned, this scheme protects investors up to a maximum of £85k per provider, which makes it riskier for investors who rely on one provider such as St James’s Place.

 Today, it is much easier to access real information such as performance and ranking data which in the past was the biggest challenge to the traditional decision-making process of investors.
-This is diluting the authority of referrals, recommendations and adviser relationships, and it poses one of the biggest threats to wealth management firms such as St James's Place, whose restrictive model is becoming increasingly less appealing.
+This is diluting the authority of referrals, recommendations and advice relationships, and it poses one of the biggest threats to wealth management firms such as St James's Place, whose restrictive model is becoming increasingly less appealing.

 With relevant information available Investors are now better equipped to make informed decisions that are driven by a desire to invest efficiently using the better performing fund managers for improved outcomes.
 We welcome the fact that investors are spending more time assessing the performance and quality of funds & investment products.